Mormons: Latter-day Saints ("LDS")

 Members of the LDS Church, also known as Latter-day Saints, constitute over 95 percent of Mormons.
 The beliefs and practices of LDS Mormons are generally guided by the teachings of LDS Church leaders.
 However, several smaller groups substantially differ from "mainstream" Mormonism in various ways.

 LDS Church members who do not actively participate in worship services or church callings are often called "less-active" or "inactive" (akin to the qualifying expressions non-observant or non-practicing used in relation to members of other religious groups).
 The LDS Church does not release statistics on church activity, but it is likely that about 40 percent of Mormons in the United States and 30 percent worldwide regularly attend worship services.
-Reasons for inactivity can include rejection of the fundamental beliefs and/or history of the church, lifestyle incongruities with doctrinal teachings, and problems with social integration.
+Reasons for inactivity can include rejection of the fundamental beliefs, history of the church, lifestyle incongruities with doctrinal teachings or problems with social integration.
 Activity rates tend to vary with age, and disengagement occurs most frequently between age 16 and 25.
 In 1998, the church reported that most less active members returned to church activity later in life.
 As of 2017, the LDS Church was losing millennial-age members, a phenomenon not unique to the LDS Church.
 Former Latter-day Saints who seek to disassociate themselves from the religion are often referred to as ex-Mormons.